ruggeri/tech-notes/math/strang-algebra/04c-projection-into-subspaces.md

 Some very simple projection matrices are `I`, and `I` but with some of the diagonal zeroed-out (we drop that coordinate).

 Okay.
-Say you want to project into a subspace.
+Say you want to project into a given subspace.
 Give me an orthonormal basis for that subspace.
-Write the orthonormal basis as columns of a matrix `A`.
-Then `AA\trans` is exactly the projection into the subspace.

-Note that `A` is square if and only if you've taken the *entire space* as your subspace.
-The projection is just the identity in this case.
-So `AA\trans=I`.
-In fact, this means that `A` is an *orthogonal matrix*, and we previously discussed how this is just a rotation (plus flips), and its transpose is its inverse...

-So the interesting case is if your subspace isn't the entire space.
-In that case, `A` is a rectangular matrix.
-However, `AA\trans` is of course a square matrix.
-It doesn't have full rank, though.
-Its rank is equal to the size of the subspace.
+Note that while multiply by a matrix can be seen as a mapping from a linear combination of basis vectors to a linear combination of matrix columns, you can also see it as the projection of the vector onto each of the rows.

+Therefore, we can write the basis vectors into matrix rows: let's call this `A\trans`.
+Then we know that once we've done this projection, we need to now map this vector of projection lengths to a linear combination of those original vectors.
+Therefore, if we've written the basis vectors as columns of `A`, we can do this by multiplying `A\trans y` by `A`.
+Thus the matrix that does this entire thing is `AA\trans`.

-**Could have done this one basis vector at a time**
+**One vector at a time**

-Let's note this about `AA\trans`.
-We could have done the projection of `x` onto each of the `a_i` one at a time.
-That is, we could take the
+Another way to approach this was to take our approach of projection onto an individual basis vector, and then combine these projections.
+That is, we could take the sum:
-sum:

     \Sum_i (a_i a_i\trans)x

+It's (at least a little) hard to see, but this is *exactly* `AA\trans`.
+I will give a few reasons.

+I've described matrix application in two ways.
+First, you can see an input vector as describing how to do a linear combination of the matrix columns.
+Another way is to see the rows as defining a linear functional for one coordinate; you apply each row to calculate each coordinate (this is the traditional approach).

-In fact, this is another way to see matrix multiplication.
-Normally I think of `BA` as: first see what `e_i` would map to under `A` (first column).
-Then I take the dot-product of this `Ae_i` with each of the rows of `B`.
-That's funny: even though I try to think of `Av` as a linear combination of the columns of `A`, I *don't* think like that for `BA`, though I could.
-But regardless, my normal way is: follow `e_i` through `BA` and write this as the `i`th column.
+Matrix multiplication is just a generalization of these mental models.
+The typical way I think of `AB` is: `e_1` maps to the first column of `B`; I then take the inner product with each of the rows of `A` to determine what the first column of `B` maps to.
+However, I could still think of this as a linear combination of the columns of `A`.
+That would actually be more consistent with my normal view of `Av`.

-What we're seeing here is another way to view matrix multiplication, which is project `x` onto the first row, this is how much you have in the first coordinate under `A`, then multiply this by the first column of `B`.
-This operation is summarized by the outer product of the first column and row.

-**Symmetry**

-Now, `uu\trans` can very easily be verified as symmetric.
-Since `AA\trans` is just the sum of symmetric matrices, then we know this is symmetric as well.

-**TODO**: Clean up these thoughts.
-I'm on page 210 in Strang.

-We can also show this like so: `P\trans=(AA\trans)\trans=AA\trans`.

-But that's a stupid way to show this, perhaps.
-There must be a better intuition for this.

-My question now is: are all symmetric matrices doing projection?
-I don't think so...
-But maybe if they have det=1?

-But this takes us to the next important thing.
-Since `A\trans` computes the lengths of the projections onto the column vectors, then `AA\trans` is the projection of the vector into the column space.

-But this only holds if the column vectors are orthogonal (it's okay for some to be zero).

-This concept of projection calculates the point in the subspace that is closest to the original point.
-That is because the error is entirely perpindicular to the columnspace, and moving in the columnspace won't reduce this part of the error, it'll just introduce new error in the subspace.
+Let me propose a new way of seeing matrix multiplication `AB`.
+Apply the first row of `B` to an input vector.
+This is the amount of the first coordinate in `Bv`.
+Now, scale the first column of `A` by this amount.
+Repeat and sum.
+This is exactly what I described above.